 The Gut Microbiome in Child Malnutrition

-Undernutrition affects almost 25% of all children under the age of five worldwide and underlies almost half of all child deaths.
+Undernutrition affects almost 25% of all children under the age of 5 worldwide and underlies almost half of all child deaths.
+Child under nutrition is also associated with long-term growth deficits, in addition to reduced cognitive potential, reduced economic potential, and elevated chronic disease risk in later life.
 Dietary interventions alone are insufficient to comprehensively reduce the burden of child undernutrition and fail to address the persistent infectious burden of the disease.
-Although the role infections are well recognised in the pathogenesis of undernutrition, an emerging body of evidence suggests that commensal microbial communities, known as the microbiome, also play an important role.
+Although the role of infections is well recognized in the pathogenesis of undernutrition, an emerging body of evidence suggests that commensal microbial communities, known as the microbiome, also play an important role .

 Succession of the early life gut microbiome critically regulates the structuring of the intestinal barrier, energy harvesting from nutrients, growth hormone signaling, colonization resistance, and immune tolerance against pathogens, among other pathways critically associated with healthy child growth.
 Hence, disturbance of the normal gut microbial ecosystem via undernourished diets or unhygienic environments, especially in the early phases of life, may perturb these critical pathways associated with child growth, thereby contributing to child undernutrition.
 Indeed, the programmed maturation of the gut microbiome in the first 2 years of life, as measured by the microbiome-for-age Z-score (MAZ), is highly predictive of healthy child growth .
 Gut microbiome “immaturity” during this early life period is associated with undernutrition.